SorkinType/Alatsi-Old/README.md

 Contributions
 -------------

-The project is being extended by Eben Sorkin @ Sorkin Type Original type design made by Spyros Zevelakis
-To contribute ideas and feedback, see [https://github.com/EbenSorkin/Aplous](https://github.com/EbenSorkin/Aplous)
+The project is being extended and refined by Eben Sorkin @ Sorkin Type To contribute ideas and feedback, see [https://github.com/EbenSorkin/Aplous](https://github.com/EbenSorkin/Aplous)

-Source Files - to be added
+Source Files - Glyphs app file
 ------------

 ```
 └── sources
-    ├── BUILD.txt	# Contains informations to build the fonts
+    ├── Apluos.glyphs	# Contains all data to build the font

 ```

-Build Instructions - to be added
+Build Instructions - None
 ------------------

-To build the fonts see [BUILD.txt]
+To build the fonts use Glyphs App